nph84/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <p>
 Inside of RDP on the domain controller virtual machine, we'll disable Windows firewall for checking connectivity.
-We will do this by right clicking on the start button and clicking "run".
-After doing that we will type "wf.msc". <br /> <br />
+We will do this by right-clicking on the start button and clicking "run".
+After doing that, we will type "wf.msc". <br /> <br />
 <img src="https://github.com/user-attachments/assets/7e7f5043-4921-43b6-97ae-8ecddfcdbeb7" height="80%" width="80%" />
 </p>
 <br />